AndyA/fixed-sort/README.md

 //  ];
 ```

-Each entry in the ordering list can be
+For completely general matching the ordering list may include predicate functions.

-* a literal object (not just strings)
-* a RegExp
-* a predicate function

 Any predicate functions will be called for each value.
 The above example could instead have been written using predicate functions.

 ```javascript
 // Use functions to match all items of a class